 Readings, in the original Latin, from the love poetry of Catullus, Horace, Tibullus, Propertius and Ovid.
 Attention to Greek influences on Roman love poetry, to its Roman context and to the Roman influence of subsequent notions of love and erotic poetry.
 Prerequisite, knowledge of intermediate Latin.

 Readings, in the original Latin, from the letters of such writers as Cicero, Pliny and Seneca.
 Attention to the ways in which those letters cast light on Roman society and the movement of history.
+(Oral Presentations.)
 Prerequisite, knowledge of intermediate Latin.
+Haley.

 Topics in Roman Society and Culture.

 Reading and discussion of original Latin texts that cast light on the history, society and culture of Rome and the ancient Mediterranean.
 Authors and topics vary; may be repeated for credit.
 Prerequisite, knowledge of intermediate Latin.